Pipiolos

 Pipiolos (Spanish for a young or naive person) was a name used to refer to Chilean upper class liberals in the early 19th century.
 The name "pipiolo" was originally used by the conservative Pelucones in a derogatory manner by associating the liberals to inexperience.
-In the Chilean Civil War of 1829 the Pipiolos, led by Ramón Freire, were defeated and the Pelucones could triumphantly enforce the Chilean Constitution of 1833, which led to creation of a strong unitarian and authoritarian presidentialist system held up by upper-class democracy.
+In the Chilean Civil War of 1829 the Pipiolos, led by Ramón Freire, were defeated, which made it so the Pelucones could enforce the Chilean Constitution of 1833, which led to creation of a strong unitarian and authoritarian presidential system held up by upper-class democracy.

 During the Revolution of 1851, the Pipiolos made a failed attempt to seize power from conservatives.
 With the Liberal–Conservative Fusion in 1858, the term "Pipiolo" fell into disuse.